catfandoglover/readiverse-haven/MCP/plan.bak.md

-I’m currently using Outseta for auth.
-I have an edge function called /Users/philip.galebach/coding-projects/alexandria/readiverse-haven/supabase/functions/exchange that does an exchange of JWT for a supabase JWT.

-I'd like to move things to only use supabase and no longer use outseta at all. what would that involve?
-Create a detailed PRD by looking at my codebase.
-Just plan. no Code yet.

-you can see all my supabase tables here: /Users/philip.galebach/coding-projects/alexandria/readiverse-haven/DOCS/Supabase/supabase_db_diagram.mmd

-add that to this file. /Users/philip.galebach/coding-projects/alexandria/readiverse-haven/MCP/plan.md

-Clarifications:
-- i don't care about migrating existing data.
-- I dont care about social providers for sign up. just email/password.

 # Implementation Plan for Supabase Auth Migration

 This document outlines the detailed implementation tasks required to migrate from Outseta authentication to Supabase authentication, as specified in the PRD.